kon-ham/kon-ham.github.io/index.md

 # Hi!
 Kon here.

-This website is my portfolio to demonstrate my writing and communication, software development skills, and how I generally look at things in life.
+This website is my portfolio to demonstrate my writing and communication, software development skills, analysis on business, advertising, sales and marketing, and generally how I like to think about things.

 On top of that, I also blog post here to share more of my intimate thoughts.